iredmail/docs/migrations/migrate.or.upgrade.iredadmin.md

 [TOC]

-This tutorial describes how to migrate iRedAdmin open source edition or old iRedAdmin-Pro release to the latest iRedAdmin-Pro (full-featured edition).
+This tutorial describes how to update or migrate iRedAdmin (either open source edition or old iRedAdmin-Pro release) to the latest iRedAdmin release (again, either open source edition or iRedAdmin-Pro).

 ## Requirements